|LW.12682 / LW.12683

 In 2020, students worked with the Guarini Global Law & Tech and (i) UNICEF Innovation team on analysis of regulatory frameworks for extending connectivity in the developing countries, (ii) UNICEF Innovation team on data governance for Project Connect, and (iii) UN Secretariat on data strategy.
 In addition, as a pilot, one student worked with YipitData (a data company) on webscraping and contracting for data.
 It is not yet confirmed whether this placement will be available for 2021.

 Students interested in applying for the clinic should submit an application, resume, and transcript using CAMS, the online application system.
+The LLM application period will take place from July 24-30, 2020.
+Please note there is a separate application form for LLMs.
 Applicants will be contacted to schedule an interview.
 If you have questions regarding the externship, please Angelina Fisher.

 Kuan-Hsin (Grace) Huang (LLM)